puppetlabs-toy-chest/puppetlabs-dsc/README_BUILD.md

 3. You should find your new types in lib/puppet/type and their spec tests in spec/unit/puppet/type
 4. Enjoy !

-## partial support for Composite resources.
+## Partial support for DSC composite resources.
-If you need composite resources, you have to define a xxx.schema.mof file next to your xxx.Schema.psm1 file.
+If you need a puppet type for a DSC composite resources, you have to define a xxx.schema.mof file next to your xxx.Schema.psm1 file.
 More infos and examples about this in my [customized DSC Resource kit vawe 6 repo](https://github.com/msutter/dsc-resource-kit-wave-6.git)

 ## Issues